CaptainJacksRum/CaptainJacksRum/README.md

 ❌️ ︵ Dislikes/DNI: Satanists, pedophiles, zoophiles, witches.
 If you're 18+ or 12-, pls IWC !!

 ⚠ ︵ Triggers :: Topics of police officers or suicide.
-Please don't bring up anything cop related in my presence.
-If you bring up suicide, do so carefully when I'm around
+Please don't bring up anything cop or suicide related when I'm around unless I know you personally

 • ———— # 🎀 # ———— •